 - Age: Applicants shall be at least 18 years at the time of application.
 Applicants must provide evidence of minimum age respecting any applicable State Laws or regulations. - Education: Applicants must have earned a high school diploma or its equivalent.
-Applicants must meet any entrance requirements of the Veterans in Agriculture and the Employer. - Physical: Applicants shall be physically capable of performing the essential functions of the occupation without endangering the health and safety of themselves and/or fellow workers.
-Applicants shall be allowed to request reasonable accommodation for a disability to meet this standard when applicable. - Other: Applicants will be drug-free and agree to submit to random drug testing. - Other: Applicants must submit a DD-214 to verify military training and/or experience if they are a veteran and which to receive consider for such training/experience. - Other: Applicants must possess a valid driver's license. - Other: I-9 Verification, which will also be required when hired onto a Mentor Farm or Agribusiness.
+Applicants must meet any entrance requirements of the Veterans in Agriculture and the Employer. - Physical: Applicants shall perform the essential functions of the occupation without endangering the health and safety of themselves and/or fellow workers.
+Applicants can request reasonable accommodation(s) to complete the essential job functions. - Other: Applicants will be drug-free and agree to submit to random drug testing. - Other: Applicants must submit a DD-214 to verify military training and/or experience if they are a veteran and which to receive consider for such training/experience. - Other: Applicants must possess a valid driver's license. - Other: I-9 Verification, which will also be required when hired onto a Mentor Farm or Agribusiness.